 Figure 1: Artificial intelligence covers all programming systems that can perform tasks which usually require human intelligence.
 Machine learning and deep learning have the same capabilities, but use specific methods with machine learning being a subfield of AI and deep learning being a subfield of machine learning.

 AI is probably the most talked about technology, but AI means different things to different people.
 Usually, people think of algorithms that can learn patterns from large datasets in order to be able to recognize these patterns later in new data.
 These can be both machine learning and deep learning algorithms.
-If you are curious to learn more about how these algorithms work, check out our AI introduction.

-AI in neurology: oncology
+AI in neurology

 The field of neuro-oncology knows many challenges for which AI can offer support.
 This can be seen in the example of brain tumor assessment and diagnosis.
 Researchers from Heidelberg University Hospital and the German Cancer Research Center have trained a machine learning algorithm using approximately 500 magnetic resonance imaging (MRI) scans of patients suffering from brain tumors.
-Using volumetric tumor segmentation as a ground truth, the resulting algorithm was able to detect and localize brain tumors automatically on the MRI scans.1 Such techniques can be of great value in, for instance, accurate diagnoses, and can also assist in tracking tumor therapy response in a repeatable and objective way.
+Using volumetric tumor segmentation as a ground truth, the resulting algorithm was able to detect and localize brain tumors automatically on the MRI scans1.
+Such techniques can be of great value in, for instance, accurate diagnoses, and can also assist in tracking tumor therapy response in a repeatable and objective way.

 Another application of AI in neuro-oncology is outcome prediction.
 Emblem et al. developed a machine learning algorithm (a support vector machine) using MRI-based blood volume distribution data to predict preoperative glioma survival.
-Results have shown that the algorithm was able to estimate survival between 6 months and 3 years, with even higher accuracy than experts in aggressive glioma cases.2
+Results have shown that the algorithm was able to estimate survival between 6 months and 3 years, with even higher accuracy than experts in aggressive glioma cases2.

 Figure 2: AI in neuro-oncology: data with ground truth are used for algorithm training.
 After training, the algorithm will be able to provide an output (answer a specific question, such as “does this brain MRI show a tumor and if so where?”) based on new data.

 Similar research around AI and Alzheimer’s disease has been performed in the past.
 AI has been applied to speech recordings4, cognitive tests scores5, and, perhaps most extensively, to neuroimaging, as it offers a wide range of AI-based image analysis options.
 For example, through analyses of brain MRIs.
-AI algorithms can automatically measure biomarkers of Alzheimer’s disease, including the rate of brain atrophy.6 If large datasets are available, AI is able to compare a patient’s MRI results to a normative value, and thus provide information on whether a patient’s biomarker is within a normal range or deserves extra attention.7
+AI algorithms can automatically measure biomarkers of Alzheimer’s disease, including the rate of brain atrophy6.
+If large datasets are available, AI is able to compare a patient’s MRI results to a normative value, and thus provide information on whether a patient’s biomarker is within a normal range or deserves extra attention7.

-AI in neurology: neurovascular
+AI applications in the neurovascular field

 Many applications of AI in the field of neurovascular disorders have been researched and even brought to market as software packages over the past few years.
 For instance, AI can aid the diagnosis of stroke in various ways.
-AI-based assessments of CT scans of hemorrhagic patients allow, for example, the automated lesion segmentation of hemorrhagic infarcts9 or the automated detection and quantification of hemorrhagic expansion.10 Additionally, AI has shown the ability to detect early warning signs of ischemia on CT images or to measure the extent of early ischemic changes by automated determination of the ASPECT score.11 One last example of AI’s value in stroke diagnosis is the measurement of the time of ischemic stroke onset.
+AI-based assessments of CT scans of hemorrhagic patients allow, for example, the automated lesion segmentation of hemorrhagic infarcts9 or the automated detection and quantification of hemorrhagic expansion10.
+Additionally, AI has shown the ability to detect early warning signs of ischemia on CT images or to measure the extent of early ischemic changes by automated determination of the ASPECT score11.
+One last example of AI’s value in stroke diagnosis is the measurement of the time of ischemic stroke onset.
 These are just a few examples, but many more are available, so in case of curiosity, a quick Pubmed search might give you more ideas.

 Outside the AI application in the neurovascular imaging analysis domain, equal success can be expected in other parts of the neurovascular field.
 For example, Labovitz and colleagues, from the Montefiore Medical Center and AiCure located in New York City, demonstrated that AI can aid in patient monitoring, particularly in regard to medication.
 In Labovitz et al.’s study, the AI platform was installed on the patient’s mobile device where the AI algorithms were able to visually identify the patient, the medication, and the confirmed ingestion of that medication.
-This study also found that patients receiving this real-time monitoring had increased adherence to their prescription regimen.12 Thus, deploying a patients’ smartphone by installing AI-based apps that can monitor one’s behavior and treatment adherence can help improve therapeutic outcomes.
+This study also found that patients receiving this real-time monitoring had increased adherence to their prescription regimen12.
+Thus, deploying a patients’ smartphone by installing AI-based apps that can monitor one’s behavior and treatment adherence can help improve therapeutic outcomes.
 This may seem like quite a simple and unadvanced example, but one can imagine that the difference it may be able to make in people’s lives could be substantial.

-AI in neurology: traumatic brain injury
+AI applications for traumatic brain injury

 Applying AI to traumatic brain injury (TBI) has also been fruitfully researched over the past years.
 The main goal of intensive care in case of TBI is to mitigate the impact of secondary brain injury following the first insult by controlling factors such as intracranial and cerebral perfusion pressure.
 In 2019, researchers from Finland published a study about the use of AI in cases of TBI.
 These researchers developed an algorithm that could predict 30-day mortality for TBI patients.
 This algorithm was trained only on a few main variables (intracranial pressure, cerebral perfusion pressure, and mean arterial pressure).
 A secondary algorithm that utilized the motor and eye movement components of the Glasgow Coma Scale was also trained.
-Remarkably, with these few variables, the AI was able to accurately discriminate between survivors and non-survivors over 80% of the time.13
+Remarkably, with these few variables, the AI was able to accurately discriminate between survivors and non-survivors over 80% of the time13.

 Figure 3: AI in traumatic brain injury: Raj et al. trained two algorithms which, combined, can predict 30-day mortality with 80 percent accuracy in patients that suffered from TBI.

-AI in neurology: spinal cord injury
+AI applications for spinal cord injury

 Finally, applications of AI in neurology can be seen in cases of spinal cord injury.
 A study published in the journal Nature by researchers from the Battelle Memorial Institute and Ohio State University has recently shown that intracortically recorded signals can be linked in real time to muscle activation to restore movement in a paralyzed human.
-Researchers used a machine learning algorithm to decode the neuronal activity and control activation of forearm muscles through a custom-built electrical stimulation system.14 This enabled a 24-year-old man who had previously lost function in his hands and arms due to spinal cord injury to once again grasp, manipulate, and release objects.
+Researchers used a machine learning algorithm to decode the neuronal activity and control activation of forearm muscles through a custom-built electrical stimulation system14.
+This enabled a 24-year-old man who had previously lost function in his hands and arms due to spinal cord injury to once again grasp, manipulate, and release objects.
 This represents not only an important contribution to neuro-prosthetic technology but also has important and direct implications for people living with paralysis worldwide.

 Using AI in neurology in the clinic